Predator Self-Destruct: Every Yautja Wrist Bomb Usage

 The Predators use the Self-Destruct device to take our their final adversaries, to leave no technology in enemy hands, and to have an honorable death.
 The explosions vary in size and strength, but they are comparable to small nuclear blasts.
-Here is a ranking of the most notable self-destruct explosions involving the Yautja themselves or their ships.
+Here is a list of the most notable self-destruct explosions involving the Yautja themselves or their ships.

 New Way City Self-Destruct

 The New Way City explosion caused by Scarface Predator in the 1930ties was a major mess-up for the Yautja.
 His intention was not to destroy a large part of a populated city and kill innocent civilians.
 Being badly wounded (including losing an eye) he tried to keep his ship and equipment falling into enemy hands.
-However, the blast did not destroy the equipment he lost previously, as his mask and weapons were captured by the Borgia family.
+However, the blast did not destroy the equipment he lost previously, as his Yautja weapons and mask were captured by the Borgia family.
 Ironically, the blast also failed to kill Scarface Predator himself, as he emerged from the rubble and was sentenced to exile for a hundred years by his clan.

 Primal Predator Self-Destruct

-The Yautja from Predator: Primal was one of the most incompetent Predators ever.
+The Yautja from Predator: Primal was one of the weakest Predators ever.
 He fought Alaskan Grizzly bears several times and lost each time.
 After his final fight with a mother bear, he was gravely wounded and decided to blow himself up.
 Together with his trophies in a ship hidden in the forest, he initiated his self destruct and sat in the pilot chair, contemplating on his failure.
 The explosion created a mushroom cloud that was theorized to be a gas explosion by nearby forest rangers.

 Scout Ship Self-Destruct